 Implementing telesitting in your hospital can save millions of dollars in fall cost avoidance and sitter reduction savings.
-One study found that telesitting costs only 20% of the average cost of hiring a caregiver, which includes the technology, training, and labor required for effective telesitting.

 A hospital’s resources are limited, so the need to safely and effectively streamline workflows where possible is of the highest priority.
 Telesitting helps optimize the hospital workforce and resources to reduce operating costs without compromising the quality of care provided.